akiradeveloper/dm-writeboost/README.md

 Any type of contribution is all welcome.
 Not even by code, by documents or by issue reporting is granted as a form of contribution.

-To contribute by code or documents, pull-requests style seems to be a nice one.
+To contribute by code or documents, pull-requests style seems to be a nice idea.
 To make pull-requests,

 1. Fork it.